zulip/zulip/templates/zerver/help/about-streams-and-topics.md

 | Email | Mailing list | Subject line
 | Slack/IRC | Channel | -

-One big difference is that Zulip organizations typically have more streams than they would email lists, and Zulip topics are much shorter than email subject lines.
+Messages with the same stream and topic are shown together as a conversational thread.
 Here is what it looks like in Zulip.

 ![](/static/images/help/streams-and-topics.png)

-Streams and topics are the hardest part of Zulip to grasp, but also the most rewarding part of using Zulip.
+Streams and topics are one of the most rewarding parts of using Zulip.

 If you ever find yourself stuck on writing a topic, just pretend you're sending an email, with the topic as the subject line.
 After a few days